GoogleCloudPlatform/cloudml-samples/census/tf-keras/README.md

 * View the [tutorial notebook in GitHub](../../notebooks/tensorflow/getting-started-keras.ipynb).
 You can download and run it in any Jupyter environment you would like.
-* Read the [tutorial in the Cloud ML Engine documentation](https://cloud.google.com/ml-engine/docs/tensorflow/getting-started-keras).
+* Read the [tutorial in the AI Platform documentation](https://cloud.google.com/ml-engine/docs/tensorflow/getting-started-keras).